CarterPape/CarterPape.github.io/_posts/2015-12-08-ranking-universities-with-the-pagerank-algorithm.md

 comments: false
 ---

-_[Originally posted](https://www.facebook.com/groups/134770703321201/permalink/757649487699983/) in NC State's Honors Village Facebook page, without the footnotes, during an exam week:_
+_Originally posted in NC State's Honors Village Facebook page, without the footnotes, during the exam week of fall, 2015:_

 Let me tell you a little something interesting about NC State's relevance to the world of academia.